Travertine – a lime stone deposit from mineral springs.

 Here is my happy spot of the day!
 Peering over a railing you can see how the river snakes through the valley and the terraces that the Traverine forms.

 There are many fish to see!
 The most common being Brown Trout.
 They float calmly in the shallows and feed on food that travels down river.

 Nearly all of the trails are bridges to take you through the complicated system of waterfalls and streams.
 Pay attention: there are no rails and sometimes it’s hard to see steps.
 Especially, hard to miss while taking in the beauty.

+All in all, you don’t have to do much chasing.
+Rather the waterfalls chase you.
 Please go see Plitvice Lake National Park.
 Nature lover or not, the area will get your attention!

 Your Cobweb Clearer, Kate